Sslaxx/Godot_Sonic_Engine/Docs/Design/03_Player.md

 ## Animations

-Wherever possible some animations names should be the same across playable characters (or non-playable characters) for ease of scripting.
+Wherever possible animation names should be the same across playable characters (or non-playable characters) for ease of scripting.

 The character's moving animation will change depending on how fast they're going.

+## Life and Death

+Death is implemented via a sprite node with a Z-index of 99 that has its animation taken from the player character's death animation (relevant to how the player character was killed).
+The camera is locked in position and the HUD hidden, the animation plays (from the player's position to off-screen).
+Then, either time over or game over happens if necessary.
+If game over happens the game is restarted.
+Otherwise, the player is reset to the last good checkpoint position (by the last checkpoint passed), control is given back, and the game resumes.